MIBlue119/the_missing_semester/README.md

 - [test](./test/README.md): let your code more stable
 - [markdown](./markdown/README.md): an convenient way to write dowm the info's of your software projects
 - [git](./git/README.md): a tool to provide the version control of your code.
+- [Makefile](./Makefile/README.md): We could use this to organizing our commands of a software project.